cloudify-cosmo/docs.getcloudify.org/content/manager/broker-security.md

 # Authentication

-When bootstrapping, the Cloudify Manager must be provided with credentials for rabbit.
+When bootstrapping, the Cloudify manager must be provided with credentials for rabbit.
 These will use default values if not overridden in the inputs.

 ## Username